CBS Sports Classic

-CBS Sports Classic is an annual American men's college basketball event that began in 2014.
+The CBS Sports Classic is an annual American men's college basketball event that began in 2014.

-Four teams are participating: Kentucky, North Carolina, Ohio State, and UCLA.
-Each team has played one game each year, with the four teams completing a double-header—both games the same day.
-Both games are annually broadcast on U.S. television on CBS Sports.
+Four teams take part annually in the event.
+From the inception of the classic through 2024, Kentucky, North Carolina, Ohio State, and UCLA each participated.
+Each team played one game each year (except for 2021 due to Covid cancellations), with the four teams completing a double-header.
+Both games are annually broadcast on U.S. television on CBS, the Classic's namesake.

-On December 13, 2016, the CBS Sports Classic was renewed for three more years.
-On April 27, 2020, the CBS Sports Classic was renewed again through 2022.
 On July 21, 2022, the CBS Sports Classic was renewed through 2026.

+For the 2024–25 season, CBS Sports launched the CBS Sports Classic: HBCU Showcase featuring North Carolina A&T, North Carolina Central, Hampton and Howard.

+In 2025, UCLA pulled out of the Classic due to travel concerns.
+They were replaced by St. John's.